 The NESSIE project uses ultra-high resolution advanced ceramic 3D printing technology to develop finely microporous absorbent columns for liquid chromatography (LC).
 In the context of vaccine development, LC is used to purify biopharmaceutical reagents – including antigenic material – that may be of limited quantities.
 These hybrid structures are a completely unique innovation, improving the quality of separations and significantly reducing production costs.
 Currently, the NESSIE project is looking to test these LC columns for adenovirus purification.

-During the COVID-19 crisis, International Syalons has stayed open for business and intends to do so provided Government advice permits it.
 If you would like to discuss your research and development (R&D) needs or have concerns about advanced ceramic materials supply due to constricted supply chains, simply contact a member of the team today.